tldr-pages/tldr/pages/common/pssh.md

 `pssh -H host1 -H host2 -o {{path/to/output_dir}} date`

-- Run a command on each host specified in a new-line separated host files:
+- Run a command on each host specified in a new-line separated host file:

 `pssh -i -h {{path/to/hosts_file}} date`